|

 The church of St. Luke at Goostrey presents a very utilitarian face of red brick with little decoration.
-It is not easy to photograph as it is in the shade of large evergreens.
-My first photograph was taken in late afternoon in the middle of June.
-There was sufficient light in the church to allow a shot of the nave and apse using a long exposure.
-The final two shots were taken in December when the leaves were off the deciduous trees.
+It is not easy to photograph from the south side as it is in the shade of large evergreens.
+My first photograph was taken at about midday in the middle of June.

 There has been a church at Goostrey since at least 1244.
 It is known that in 1617 it was of black and white Cheshire design with a nave and a south chapel belonging to the Booths of Twemlow.
 In that year Henry Mainwaring of Carincham (now Kermincham) was given permission to build an aisle on the north side of the chancel and Thomas Baskerville of Old Withington and John Kinsey of Blackdehn were allowed to do the same on the south side.
 Later, in 1667, Edmund Jodrell of Twemlow was allowed to erect a chapel on the south side between the porch and the aisle of John Booth.
 However, in 1792 the old church was pulled down and the present one built.
 It has a plain rectangular shape with the chancel as an apse in the East Wall.
 It was built for £1,700 to a plan by the local bricksetter.
 The church has a west gallery and a fifteenth century octagonal font.